Saturnalia tupiniquim: Fossil record

 Saturnalia tupiniquim is known from three well-preserved partial skeletons and disarticulated remains from at least three other individuals.
 The holotype, MCP 3844-PV is a partial skeleton including most of the presacral vertebrae and sacrum, the pectoral and pelvic girdles, the right humerus and part of the right ulna, the left femur, and most of the right hind limb.
 The paratypes are MCP 3845-PV, a partial skeleton including a partial skull, trunk vertebrae, pectoral girdle, right side of the pelvic girdle, right humerus, and most of the right hind limb, and MCP 3846-PV, a partial skeleton including trunk vertebrae, a tibia, and part of the foot.
 Referred material, cataloged as UFSM 11660, consists of the disarticulated remains of at least three other individuals, including a partial skull and remains of the pelvis and hindlimb.
+Another specimen, LPRP/USP 0651, consisting of a few vertebrae, ilium, and most of the right hind limb, was originally described as representing a distinct species, Nhandumirim waldsangae, but may be a juvenile individual of Saturnalia tupiniquim.

 The known fossils of Saturnalia all come from a single site in the Alemoa Member of the Santa Maria Formation, and are included in the Hyperodapedon Assemblage Zone.
 A maximum age for the Saturnalia type locality, determined by uranium–lead dating, is 233.23 ± 0.61 million years old.
 Because this age is derived from detrital zircons, it is a maximum age and the true age might be slightly less, making the rocks approximately equivalent in age to the base of the Ischigualasto Formation, which has been found to be approximately 231.5 million years old.
 Saturnalia is among the oldest known dinosaurs.